 The emerging Internet of Things (IoT), 5G wireless systems, and a wide range of new applications such as embedded Artificial Intelligence (AI) have created the need for a new computing and networking paradigm – Fog.
 Rather than limiting computing to a small number of massive Clouds, Fog distributes computing, storage, control, and networking services closer to the end users along the Cloud-to-Thing continuum that can best meet user requirements.
 The immersive Fog can address many challenges that Cloud alone cannot effectively address, such as stringent latency requirements, limited processing and storage capabilities and battery life of a vast number of devices, network bandwidth constraints and costs, and many security and privacy concerns that arise from the emerging IoT.
 An immersive Fog computing and networking environment allows services to be provided closer to the users and to be better customized based on local needs.
 For example, local data analytics can be carried out by nearby Fog nodes, software distributions can now be hosted by Fog nodes closer to where the software is needed, operating systems and their associated services can be offered through nearby Fog nodes, time-critical 5G applications can be supported by Fog inside radio access networks, and equipment and service outsourcing (e.g., storage, hardware, servers, and networking components) can be provisioned through Fog systems.

 This new Fog computing and networking paradigm will fundamentally reshape end-to-end networking and computing architectures and the industry landscapes.
-We propose this panel to discuss the fundamental impacts of Fog in the following two areas.
-First, we will discuss end-to-end software architectures for enabling Fog.
+This panel will discuss end-to-end software architectures for enabling Fog.
 This will include software architectures for dynamically distributing computing, storage, networking, and control services to where they will best meet user requirements, how Fog interfaces with the Cloud and with the Things, and how to secure the distributed service architecture.
 We will use real-world use cases to illustrate how an immersive Fog-based software architecture can support the emerging IoT needs that cannot be easily addressed by the existing computing and networking paradigm.
-Second, we will discuss the new networking infrastructures that will be required to support Fog, and the new networking capabilities that will be made possible by Fog.
+The panel will also discuss the new networking infrastructures that will be required to support Fog, and the new networking capabilities that will be made possible by Fog.
 We will discuss how Fog can help make new networking capabilities more economical, including the impact on networking technologies, such as Optical, that form the Cloud-to-Thing continuum.

 Organizer and Moderator